donaldlab/OSPREY3/doc/content/contributing/architecture/graph-search.md

    * indexed in four dimensions: `posi1,confi1,posi2,confi2`

-Osprey also has settings to use different distributions of edges onto the energy matrix that can result in much tighter lower bounds for the A* search, but those distribution schemes are much more complicated to explain, so they're omitted here.
+Osprey also has settings to use different distributions of edges onto the energy matrix that can result in much tighter lower bounds for the A* search.
+Older parts of the code call this process "energy partitioning" (embodied in the `EnergyPartition` class), and the newest parts of the code calls this process the "position interation distribution" (embodied in the `PosInterDist` class).
+The idea there is that when the energy function is described at a high level using the interations between design positions in the conformation space, those interations can be mapped to different "distributions" of low-level interations between individual atom pairs.
+In the newest energy calculation code, these distribution settings can be configured by any class that accepts a position interaction generator (embodied in the `PosInterGen` class).

 Once the energy matrix is computed, Osprey has enough information to run the A* algorithm and sort the conformations by their A* scores.
 All the edge weights are readily available